United States: The Service Economy

 Stability - Has increased the stability of

 output and employment.
-Service employment has risen every year since
+Service employment has risen almost every year, aside from downturn during the 2009-2010 Great Recession.
+Stable, perhaps because:

 i. higher percentage of